ammar-abagumbul/Arcade_Game/README.md

   - The header files are located in the "include" directory, while the corresponding implementation files (cpp files) are placed in the "src" directory.
 Each sub game has its own dedicated set of files.
 As for Pacman, its functionality and logic are distributed across multiple classes that collectively define its behavior and features.

 * Proper indentation and naming styles
-  - Proper indentation of 2 spaces is used
+  - Proper indentation is used with spaces instead of tabs
   - Functions are named appropriately and clearly in order to avoid misunderstanding and for easy location if changes are required

 * In-code documentation